 The company has received the necessary declaration from each Independent Director inaccordance with Section 149 (7) of the Companies Act 2013 that he meets the criteria ofindependence as laid out in sub-section (6) of Section 149 of the Companies Act 2013.

 Number of meetings of the board

-Nine meetings of the board were held during the year.
-Details of such meetings havebeen given in the corporate governance report which forms part of theAnnual Report.
+Nine (9) meetings of the board were held during the year 2016-17.
+Details of thesemeetings have been given in the corporate governance report which forms part of theAnnual Report.

-Policy on directors appointment and remuneration and other details
+Policy on directors' appointment and remuneration and other details

-The companys policy on directors appointment and remuneration and other mattersprovided in Section 178 (3) of the Act have been disclosed in the corporategovernance report.
+The company's policy on directors' appointment and remuneration and other mattersprovided in Section 178 (3) of the Act have been disclosed in the Corporate GovernanceReport.

 Under Section 178 (3) of the Companies Act 2013 the Nomination and RemunerationCommittee of the board has adopted a policy for nomination remuneration and other relatedmatters for directors and senior management personnel.
 A gist of the policy is availablein the Corporate Governance Report.

 The Board of directors have carried out an evaluation of its own performance and of itscommittees as well as its individual directors on the basis of criteria such ascomposition of the board / committee structure effectiveness its process informationand functioning etc.